teirm/cpp_multithreading/ch_4/notes.md

 * seconds -> hours NOT OK

-There is a std::chrono::duration_cast<> for the purpose of explicit converstions; however, the result is truncated instead of being rounded.
+There is a std::chrono::duration_cast<> for the purpose of explicit conversions; however, the result is truncated instead of being rounded.

 To use a duration wait, use future::wait_for and see if